 7 Marlborough was not listed in the 1919 Blue Book.

-By mid-1922, the Motleys had purchased and moved to 151 Beacon, and 7 Marlborough was once again the home of Martin and Ethel Edwards.
+In March of 1922, the Motleys purchased 151 Beacon, which they subsequently made their home.
+7 Marlborough was once again the home of Martin and Ethel Edwards.
 They had moved from Wayland to 76 Revere in about 1920, and he had moved his offices to 21 Bay State Road at about the same time.

-In June of 1923, Martin Edwards applied for (and subsequently received) permission to remodel the walls on the first floor.
+In June of 1923, Martin Edwards applied for (and subsequently received) permission to remodel the first floor.
 His permit application indicated that the current use was as a residence and doctor’s office, and that there would be no change in occupancy.

-By 1924, however, Martin and Ethel Edwards had moved back to 76 Revere and 7 Marlborough appears to have become a a combination of medical offices and apartments, with several families listed there in the Blue Books, City Directories, and Lists of Residents.
+By 1924, however, Martin and Ethel Edwards had moved back to 76 Revere and 7 Marlborough appears to have become a a combination of medical offices and apartments, with several families listed there in the Blue Books, City Directories, and City of Boston Lists of Residents.

 On September 12, 1924, Martin Edwards transferred the property into his wife’s name.